Gunbalanya, Northern Territory

-Gunbalanya (also spelt Kunbarlanja, and historically referred to as Oenpelli) is an Aboriginal Australian town in west Arnhem Land in the Northern Territory of Australia, about 300 km east of Darwin.
+Gunbalanya (also spelt Kunbarlanja, and historically referred to as Oenpelli) is a town in west Arnhem Land in the Northern Territory of Australia, about 300 km east of Darwin.
 The main language spoken in the community is Kunwinjku (a dialect of Bininj Kunwok).
-At the 2021 Australian census, Gunbalanya had a population of 1,177.
+At the 2021 Australian census, Gunbalanya had a population of 1,177, of largely Aboriginal Australian identity.

-Only accessible by air in the wet season, Gunbalanya is known for its Aboriginal art, in particular rock art and bark painting.
+Only accessible by air during the wet season, Gunbalanya is known for its Aboriginal art, in particular rock art and bark painting.
 It has a range of services, including a police station, school and community arts centre, Injalak Arts.

 It is the nearest town to the Awunbarna, also known as Mount Borradaile, an Aboriginal sacred site and the location of significant Indigenous Australian rock art.